BW Arabia Kuwait - Barcelona vs Real Betis: LaLiga Round 37

 For Barcelona, the standout was clearly Raphinha, whose brace shaped the contest and rewarded the team’s early attacking intent.
 Pedri also deserved mention for the assist to Cancelo, while Flick’s management of the game gave Barcelona the controlled, professional feel of a side that understood exactly when to push and when to consolidate.
 For Betis, Isco’s penalty offered a respectable response, but the side needed more consistent support around him to create sustained pressure.
 What next: Barcelona took valuable momentum into the coming rounds, while Betis were left with clear tactical lessons to address before their next test.

-For more match coverage and football updates, visit See latest odds and offers.
+For more match coverage and football updates, visit Bet 0, Get 0.

 Pre-Match Analysis